dereneaton/ipyrad/docs/parameters.rst

 14. clust_threshold
 --------------------
-This the level of sequene similarity at which two sequences are identified as being homologous, and thus cluster together.
+This the level of sequence similarity at which two sequences are identified as being homologous, and thus cluster together.
 The value should be entered as a decimal (e.g., 0.90).
 We do not recommend using values higher than 0.95, as homologous sequences may not cluster together at such high threshold due